-First of all I tell you that if you are looking for equipped beaches on the island of Favignana, with the possibility of renting deckchairs and beach umbrellas and all the comforts of a classic bathing establishment, where you can leave the hundred and head to.
-This area is in fact frequented a lot by families with children, because of the presence of beaches with sand, equipped with every comfort.
+First of all, let me tell you that if you are looking for well-equipped beaches on the island of Favignana, with the possibility of renting deckchairs and umbrellas and all the comforts of a classic bathing establishment, you should leave the hundred and head for.
+This area is in fact very popular with families with children, due to the presence of sandy beaches with every comfort.

 Favignana what to see

-Wondering what to see a.
-Favignana, perhaps some of you may have already heard of the famous.
-A tongue of beach, partly free and partly private, bathed by a crystal clear sea, I would say Caribbean.
+Wondering what to see in.
+Favignana, perhaps some of you have already heard of the famous.
+A tongue of beach, partly free and partly private, washed by a crystal-clear, I would say Caribbean, sea.
 I ask you to imagine 50 shades of blue! ?

 In the part of the private beach, you can rent deckchairs and umbrellas but be careful, you will not find them on the sand, but on the heights of the huge flat rock, which surrounds the whole bay.
 So, even if you rent an umbrella, you will have to walk down a comfortable flight of steps to the sea.
 For this reason, my husband and I have opted for the free beach, in order to be just 2 steps away from the sea.

-Another unavoidable destination, if you feel like walking a bit and in some places, go down carefully between the rocks, is.
+Another must-see destination, if you feel like walking a bit and in some places, carefully descending among the rocks, is.
 The sea is transparent.
-Do you have a swimming pool ?
-Exactly so.
+Do you know a swimming pool?
+Exactly in this way

-If you feel like a wild beach of unique beauty, I suggest you go to Punta Faraglione.
-The beach here is not equipped and is the only one where there are no refreshment points, but it is of rare beauty!
-You can admire the pink and red pebbles that give the sea and the sand a wonderful colour.
+If you fancy a wild but uniquely beautiful beach, I recommend going to Punta Faraglione.
+The beach here is not equipped and is the only one where there are no refreshment facilities, but it is of rare beauty!
+You can admire the pink and red pebbles that give the sea and sand a wonderful colour.

 Remember that here you are in a protected and guarded marine area, and it is forbidden to collect and take away sand and pebbles.

-If you love snorkelling, I recommend you to go to the Sea Ox caves or Cala San Nicola, my favourite.
-It was in Cala San Nicola, where, wearing a mask and fins, I sighted my first redfish and saw a starfish, the only one I have ever seen in my life.
+If you love snorkelling, I absolutely recommend going to the Bue Marino caves or Cala San Nicola, my favourite.
+It was at Cala San Nicola that, with mask and fins, I spotted my first scorpion fish and saw a starfish, the only one I have ever seen in my life.